These twice baked sweet potatoes are delicious on their own, but with dollops of sweet & savory rosemary cashew cream, they're irresistible.

 - Preheat the oven to 400°F and line a baking sheet with parchment paper.
 Pierce the sweet potatoes several times with a fork and place them on the baking sheet.
 Roast for 45 minutes, or until tender.
 Slice in half and scoop out a tablespoon of mash from each half to make room for the filling, ½ cup total.
 (Use this for the Sweet Potato Cashew Cream.)

-- Make the Sweet Potato Cashew Cream: In a high-speed blender, combine the water, sweet potato mash, cashews, lemon juice, garlic, rosemary, salt and pepper and blend until smooth.
+- Make the Sweet Potato Cashew Cream: In a high-speed blender, combine the water, sweet potato mash, cashews, lemon juice, garlic, rosemary, and salt and pepper and blend until smooth.
 Set aside.

 - Steam the broccoli in a steamer for 5 minutes or until just tender but still bright green.